Healthy Mothers Healthy Babies Become a member

 What Does the Evidence Show?

-There is clear and consistent evidence from clinical trials that MMS provides additional benefits over IFAS in reducing adverse pregnancy outcomes
+There is clear and consistent evidence from clinical trials that MMS provides additional benefits over IFAS, which is the existing standard of care for pregnant women in low- and middle-income countries (LIMCs), in reducing adverse pregnancy outcomes.

-• Reduce the number of infants born with low birth weight (LBW) by 12%
+• Reduce the number of infants born with low birthweight by 12-14%

-• Reduce the number of small for gestational age (SGA) newborn infants by 3 to 8%
+• Reduce the number of small for gestational age newborn infants by 2 to 9%

 Stay Informed